cmdalbem/portfolio/src/pages/.additional-cards/index.md

 ## The solution

-The additional card is a common product found in almost every other bank's portfolio.
+The Additional Card is a common product found in almost every other bank's portfolio.
 It's an extra physical card that you request for someone you trust, since they'll be able to do purchases in your behalf using your credit line and you'll be liable for paying the bill.

 ```grid|1
 ![](./uvcards.jpg)
 ```

 Although we see many couples using this product as a way to share their finances or optimize credit benefits, it's a product that works very well for parents wishing to initiate their children in the financial world.
-Generaly, it's used for extending someone's purchase power to a dependent that might not have access to credit products.
+In general, it's used for extending someone's purchase power to a dependent that might not have access to credit products.

 Since Nubank didn't offer this product, clients have been finding "hacks" to accomplish these goals, such as sharing a single credit card among people in their households, either via the physical card or sharing the information of their virtual cards.
 This not only could present risks to their data security, but also offered a bad experience for their shared financial lives.